MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-decomposition-tree.md

 - A sales scenario that breaks down video game sales by numerous factors like game genre and publisher.

 For Power BI Desktop, you can download the [supply chain scenario dataset]( https://github.com/microsoft/powerbi-desktop-samples/blob/main/Sample%20Reports/Supply%20Chain%20Sample.pbix).
-If you'd like to use the Power BI service, you can follow along using a different dataset of your choosing.
+If you'd like to use the Power BI service, download Supply Chain Sample.pbix, and then upload it to a workspace in the Power BI service.

 > [!NOTE]
 > Sharing your report with a Power BI colleague requires that you both have individual Power BI Pro licenses or that the report is saved in Premium capacity.